Approaching a dynamical extreme black hole horizon: Aretakis instability and DERN

 In this section we review what is known about the linear Aretakis instability and its fate at the non-linear level.
 We focus on the dynamical extreme Reissner–Nordström (DERN) solutions which are the subject of this paper.

-Our conventions in this paper are such that Reissner–Nordström (RN) takes the form:\footnote{Our units are geometrized with $G=c=1$ and while most of the literature considers an electrically charged RN, it is just as good and slightly more convenient for us to consider the magnetic version above.}
+Our conventions in this paper are such that Reissner–Nordström (RN) takes the form:\footnote{Our units are geometrized with $G=c=1$ and while most of the literature considers an electrically charged RN, we find it slightly more convenient to work with the magnetic solution.}

 Extreme RN (ERN) is defined by $Q=M$ and its event horizon lies at $\hat{r}=M$.